luxeon112/mvc-1/README.md

-### Courses
+### Picture gallery

-An online courses platform for learning and teaching.
-You can currently only see the list of sample courses.
+You can view and upload and share pictures

 ### Installation